alexfunnell-zz/gazelle-deprecated/README.md

 ### 2) Stabilization for Video mosaics (`--stabilization-threshold`)

 Video mosaics are just a repeated application per frame of the photomosaic functionality.
 Therefore, tiny changes from frame to frame might cause the same object in the video to be represented with different tiles.
-This isn't terrible but it gives us less visual stability because it's always changing.
+This isn't terrible, but it gives us less visual stability because it's always changing.

 `--stabilization-threshold` is a float which represents a fraction of the previous distance for that tile.
 We only replace the tile in that slot if: